Maui Ocean Center’s Night at the Reef: Incredible Corals

-Explore the mysterious world of coral reproduction at Maui Ocean Center’s Coral Spawning Spectacle on Friday, July 20, 2012 from 7:30pm-9:30pm.
-This highly anticipated summer aquarium event takes place under the light of a new moon and offers guests the rare and remarkable opportunity to observe live coral spawning.
+Explore the mysterious world of coral reproduction at Maui Ocean Center’s evening series, Night at the Reef: Incredible Corals on Monday, July 28.
+From 7:30-9:30pm guests can take this rare and remarkable occasion to visit Aquarium exhibits after dark under the light of a new moon with the opportunity to observe live coral spawning.

-Admission is $35.00 for adults and $30.00 for children ages 3-12, with discounts for members and kama‘aina.
-Advance reservations are required as space is limited for this exclusive event.
-To reserve, the public may call (808) 270-7088.
-Reservations open to aquarium members on July 2 and to the general public on July 3.
-Guests will have the option to prepay to avoid waiting in the entrance line the night of the event.
+Admission including tax is $28.00 for adults and $23.00 for children ages 3-12, with discounts for members and kama‘aina with valid ID.
+Advance reservations are recommended as space is limited for this exclusive event.
+To reserve, call (808) 270-7088.

-Maui Ocean Center will donate a portion of the proceeds from the Coral Spawning Spectacle to Project S.E.A.-Link, a local non-profit organization which promotes Marine Science, Education, and Awareness by providing a link between students, teachers, scientists, the local community, the general public, other non-profit organizations, and governmental agencies.
+Maui Ocean Center will donate a portion of the proceeds from Night at the Reef: Incredible Corals to Project S.E.A.-Link, a local non-profit organization which promotes Marine Science, Education, and Awareness by providing a link between students, teachers, scientists, the local community, the general public, other non-profit organizations, and governmental agencies.